-SMEs for Humanity (#SME4H) is a proposed new initiative that seeks to address these gaps in coordination through the creation of an online portal that could more effectively connect SMEs with other businesses and relevant stakeholders in the humanitarian ecosystem before, during and after a humanitarian crisis.
+SMEs for Humanity (SME4H) was envisaged as an online portal that could more effectively connect SMEs with other businesses and relevant stakeholders in the humanitarian ecosystem before, during and after a humanitarian crisis.

 It was also anticipated that SME4H could become a useful platform for building SME resilience.
 Recognising that one of the most important ways that local businesses in crisis-hit areas can contribute to crisis recovery is by actually continuing or quickly restarting their operations, SME4H would seek to provide advice and technical support from experts and other private sector representatives enabling SMEs to develop their own business continuity and contingency plans in advance of a potential crisis.